 In the last years of my mother’s life I would sometimes wonder how I would feel when she had gone.
 I imagined relief, mostly.
 She was physically suffering and lived reclusively.
 I felt, for the most part, burdened by these facts.
 Although I admired and appreciated the extraordinary things she’d done in her life, I could not locate feelings of love for her.

 Perhaps I ‘lost’ her when I closed my heart to her, aged 13.
 Perhaps it began earlier.
 At critical times in my life I felt my mother failed, betrayed or abandoned me.
 Although being a rebel and a feminist, and a role model for many people, she did not prepare me for the challenges of becoming a woman.
 When my first period came, I thought I was dying.
 I waited for her to come and ‘make it all better’ but she did not and I washed my sheets in secret, and from this moment viscerally felt myself shut her out.
-But the seeds of this process started earlier, when she unwittingly – or uncarefully – exposed me to her sexual life and to her brief but monstrously violent second marriage.
+But the seeds of this process started earlier, when she unwittingly – or uncarefully – exposed me to her sexual life and to her brief but violent second marriage.
 The list goes on.
 Her inability to help me through depression and bulimia, although in her work as a community centre director, she was instrumental in assisting others who had mental illness; her subtle chauvinism in her behaviour towards me; her endless and lengthy advice on what I should be doing with my life, without asking me what I thought; her rage when I wrote to her about a deeply transformative experience I had which concerned my father’s death in a family car accident.

 But at no point did I choose to use what I learned when I was with my mother.
 I remained resolute in my early decision to exclude her from anything that was tender or vulnerable.
 Even in the few years I lived in the same country as her, I only made sparing visits, focussing on accomplishing any ‘jobs’ needed around the house.
 I gave her advice on nutrition, and made her monthly orders for supplements.
 I helped her out with her computer.

-I would cry when I left her, feeling her loneliness.
+I would cry when I left her, acutely feeling her loneliness.
 Nevertheless, I did not choose to spend Christmas with her, which she spent alone for decades.
 She said she hated Christmas, and preferred not to do anything, and I pretended I believed her.
 I did not choose to visit her on her birthday, not even her 80th.
 Her birthdays were also generally spent alone.

-I would cry when I left her, feeling her loneliness… Now that she is gone, I understand this: we were close.
+I would cry when I left her, acutely feeling her loneliness… Now that she is gone, I understand this: we were close.
 So very close.
 I felt everything that was going on for her, and she me.
 Perhaps in this one way it is understandable that I found it so hard to spend time with her.
 It was too painful.
 She did tell me once, that she woke up in the night weeping.

 My mother had much to weep about.
 She might have been one of South Africa’s most famous artists in the 50s, 60s and early 70s; she might have marched with women in the Black Sash against apartheid, she might have changed people’s lives with her social work in Belfast and London, but she was also a child of an alcoholic mother and she experienced her father as emotionally distant, a man who thought women should be wives and mothers, perhaps secretaries, but not activists or artists (she paid her own way through university in South Africa by driving a taxi).
 As a young child she was confined to her bed for a year due to meningitis.
 Also as a child, she was raped by a member of her family (now deceased), and fought off another rape as an adult.
 She dropped her aspirations to study for her Masters degree in order to support her family.
-She inadvertently witnessed one episode of her husband’s several affairs.
+She inadvertently witnessed one episode of her husband’s several affairs – this one with her best friend.
 She survived a horrific car accident that killed him, an accident that occurred the night of her son’s 11th birthday.
 She single-handedly raised her two children and supported her mother-in-law, often taking on work that was gruelling and very poorly paid.
 She lived frugally all her life and, in her last ten years, in difficult circumstances in a damp and isolated house.

 She died in hospital, from kidney failure, lung congestion and heart-related complications.
 I was with her for most of the last two and a half days of her life, two and half days that changed everything I’d ever felt about her.